dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 cases, like the worker platforms and web browsers, we have to try other solutions, ranging from "just write less bugs" to "in-process, software-enforced sandboxes".
 While prioritizing correctness can help a lot, it's unlikely to get you to zero bugs.
-This brings us to in-process sandboxes.
+That brings us to in-process sandboxes.

 ### In-process sandboxes